Anonymous1925/Hinter/README.md

 Details of the performance of our fine-tuned models versus the original from [LexGLUE](https://github.com/coastalcph/lex-glue).

 More details can be found in the [paper](7817HINTERExposingHidden.pdf).
+Some hidden fairness issues can be test in this [hugging face space](https://huggingface.co/spaces/Anonymous1925/Hinter).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>